 |

-System Disk | Used to store files during the development process.
-When Resource Type is set to Public Resources, or when Resource Quota is set to subscription general computing resources (CPU cores ≥ 2 and memory ≥ 4 GB, or with a GPU), each instance is provided with a free 100 GiB cloud disk as a system disk.
-The cloud disk supports scale-out at the price displayed in the console.
+System Disk | This is used to store files during the development process.
+When Resource Type is set to Public Resources, or when Resource Quota is set to a subscription general computing resource (with at least 2 CPU cores and 4 GB of memory, or a GPU), each instance includes a 100 GiB free cloud disk as a system disk.
+The cloud disk can be expanded.
+For specific pricing, refer to the console.
 Warning

-If you need permanent storage, you can configure Dataset Mounting or Mount storage. |
+If you need persistent storage, you can configure Dataset Mounting or Mount storage. |

-Dataset Mounting | Can be used to store datasets that need to be read, or to persistently store files during development.
+Dataset Mounting | Can be used to store datasets that need to be read or to persistently store files during development.
 The following two dataset types are supported:

-For more information about mounting, see Mount a dataset, OSS bucket, NAS file system, or CPFS file system. |
+For more information about mounting, see Mount a dataset, OSS, NAS, or CPFS. |

 Mount storage | You can also use storage mounting to store datasets that need to be read or to persistently store files during development.

-For more information about mounting, see Mount a dataset, OSS bucket, NAS file system, or CPFS file system. |
+For more information about mounting, see Mount a dataset, OSS, NAS, or CPFS. |

-Working Directory | The working directory is the startup path for Notebook and WebIDE.
+Working Directory | This parameter can be configured when you select public resources.
+The working directory is the startup path for Notebook and the Web IDE.
 The default is |

-Network information
+Network Information

 Parameter | Description |

-VPC Settings | This parameter is available only when Resource Type is set to Public Resources.
-To use a DSW instance in a Virtual Private Cloud (VPC), create a VPC in the same region as the DSW instance and configure this parameter.
-You must also configure a vSwitch and a Security Group.
-For details about configuration policies for different scenarios, see Network configuration. |
+VPC Settings | You can configure this parameter only when Resource Type is set to Public Resources.
+When you want to use a DSW instance in a Virtual Private Cloud (VPC), you can create a VPC in the same region as the DSW instance and configure this parameter.
+You also need to configure a vSwitch and a Security Group.
+For details about configuration policies for different scenarios, see Network Configuration. |

 vSwitch | This parameter can be configured when a VPC is configured.
 A vSwitch is a subnet within a VPC.
 Your DSW instance and other cloud resources are connected to the vSwitch. |

-Security Group | This parameter is required when a VPC is configured.
-A security group is a virtual firewall for a DSW instance.
-It controls all inbound and outbound network traffic. |
+Security Group | This parameter must be configured when a VPC is configured.
+A security group is a virtual firewall for your DSW instance that controls all inbound and outbound network traffic. |

 Internet Access Gateway | The following configuration methods are supported:

-Note If a CPFS dataset is mounted, you must configure a VPC, and the selected VPC must be the same as the one used by CPFS. |
+Note If you select a CPFS dataset for the mounting configuration, you must configure a VPC, and the selected VPC must be the same as the CPFS. |

-Extended CIDR Block | You can configure this parameter after you configure the vSwitch.
-When the number of available IP addresses in a virtual private cloud (VPC) is insufficient to meet your expanding business needs, or when poor initial network planning results in an address shortage, you can use a secondary CIDR block to expand the VPC address space.
-For more information, see Use a secondary CIDR block to expand the address space of a CIDR block. |
+Extended CIDR Block | You can configure this parameter after a vSwitch is configured.
+If the number of available IP addresses in the VPC is insufficient for business expansion or if the initial network planning was inadequate, you can use a secondary CIDR block to expand the VPC address space.
+For more information, see Expand a CIDR block using a secondary CIDR block. |

-Access configuration
+Access Configuration

 Parameter | Description |

-Enable SSH | Enables remote connections to the instance and is configurable only after you select a virtual private cloud (VPC).
-When this option is enabled, a Custom Services named SSH is created.
-If you use a custom image, ensure that sshd is installed. |
+Enable SSH | This option enables you to remotely connect to the instance and can be configured after you select a virtual private cloud (VPC).
+When you enable this option, a Custom Services named SSH appears.
+If you configure a custom image, you must ensure that sshd is installed on the custom image. |

-SSH Public Key | You can configure this parameter after you enable the SSH Configuration switch.
-Note To support both VPC and public network logon, you must add public keys from multiple clients.
-Add each public key on a new line.
+SSH Public Key | After you enable the SSH Configuration switch, you can configure this parameter.
+Note To support both VPC logon and public network logon, you must add the public keys of multiple clients.
+Add the public keys one by one, each on a new line.
 You can add up to 10 public keys. |

-Service Access and Port Configuration | Used to configure SSH remote access or access services in an instance over the Internet.
+Service Access and Port Configuration | You can use this to configure SSH remote access or access services in an instance over the Internet.

 |

-Create Private Zone in VPC | Creates an internal authoritative domain name (PrivateZone).
-You can use this domain name within the VPC to access the instance's SSH service or other custom services, avoiding the inconvenience of a changing instance IP address.
-Creating a PrivateZone domain name incurs charges.
-For more information, see Alibaba Cloud DNS Product Billing. |
+Create Private Zone in VPC | Creates a built-in authoritative domain name (PrivateZone).
+You can use this domain name within the VPC to access services on the instance, such as SSH, without having to use the instance's IP address, which may change.
+Note that creating a built-in authoritative domain name incurs fees.
+For more information, see Alibaba Cloud DNS Billing. |

 Public Network Access | NLB: